 When everything is firing on all cylinders, DevOps can be awesome.
 By automating every application build – from development and QA to pre-release testing and eventually to production – DevOps lets you release new code as frequently as your business needs to instead of continuously delayed releases.
-This, in turn, enables you to resolve issues and make important improvements with lightning speed, keeping you agile and helping you meet customer needs (and expectations) as well as respond to new challenges in a competitive landscape.
+This, in turn, enables you to resolve issues and make mobile delivery with lightning speed, keeping you agile and helping you meet customer needs (and expectations) as well as respond to new challenges in a competitive landscape.

 Teams work together seamlessly and routine tasks are automated.
 Continuous delivery is about being continuously integrated, continuously tested, continuously deployed and continuously monitored.